 |Welcome to American Protégé|

 American Protégé is designed for young musicians, actors, singers and dancers on the path to a successful career.
-We invite all talented youth to demonstrate their potential during American Protégé 2013-2014 Season.
+We invite all talented youth to demonstrate their potential during American Protégé 2015-2016 Season.
 A new season’s program has been announced and will offer a number of competitions, including new ones, where the participants will have an opportunity to showcase their unique talents.

-The American Protégé International Competition of Romantic Music 2013, International Piano and Strings Competition 2014, International Concerto Competition 2014, Flute Competition 2013, International Vocal Competition and International Music Talent Competition 2014 were a great success with 22 concerts at Carnegie Hall.
+The American Protégé International Competition of Romantic Music 2014, International Piano and Strings Competition 2015, International Concerto Competition 2015, Flute Competition 2014, International Vocal Competition and International Music Talent Competition 2015 were a great success with 30 concerts at Carnegie Hall.

 American Protégé is advancing the careers of our participants and winners as well as promoting their talents.
 The program seeks to encourage more young musicians to perform and grow.
 We believe the program offers many benefits to participants and helps to build their confidence and realize their dreams.
 Being introduced to new audiences on stage in New York City, one of the world’s grandest performance venues, participants can expect to have a memorable experience.